cnnrbrn/workflow/lesson-2.md

 ## 2. Testing pure functions from the sample app

+Before we start testing, let's briefly explain what a pure function is:

+A pure function is a function that:

+1. Always returns the same output for the same input.
+2. Doesn't modify anything outside of its scope (no side effects).
+3. Doesn't rely on external state that might change.

+Pure functions are easier to test because their behavior is predictable and they don't depend on or affect the outside world.
+This makes them ideal candidates for unit testing.

 For this part of the lesson, we'll be using examples from this GitHub repository:

 https://github.com/cnnrbrn/workflow-repo